Cambridge Construction Accident Lawyer

 How Long Do You Have to File a Construction Accident Lawsuit in Cambridge MA

 Those seeking benefits after a construction accident need to be aware of certain limitations on their right to seek benefits.
 The workers’ compensation system has specific deadlines in Massachusetts, starting with the need to report an injury to the employer as soon after the accident as possible.

 If the circumstances justify the filing of a claim, the statute of limitations outlined in Massachusetts General Law Chapter 152 §41.
 The Massachusetts statute of limitations for workers’ compensation claims is four years, and the Massachusetts statute of limitations for third-party personal injury claims is generally three years.
 There may be additional notification requirements if, for example, the accident was caused by the negligence of a government worker.
 However, it is advisable to take action well before this deadline, in order to collect sufficient evidence. a proactive construction accident lawyer in Cambridge could help you ensure you meet the statute of limitations for your particular case.

 Negotiating with insurance companies alone could be frustrating and navigating the legal system by yourself can be overwhelming.
 When you are facing the effects of a serious injury, it can be reassuring to have an experienced legal advocate working on your side.

-No two accidents are alike, and a knowledgeable Cambridge construction accident lawyer could help you understand the required steps to achieve a successful claim.
+No two accidents are alike, and a knowledgeable Boston construction accident lawyer could help you understand the required steps to achieve a successful claim.
 For more information about your options for recovery, call (617) 925-6407 to speak with our Cambridge personal injury lawyers today.